Seiberg-Witten differentials on the Hitchin base: Background: Two Results

 One can then set $\lambda_i= e_i\ctimes \bal_i$, a global section of $\ft\ctimes \pi^\ast K_X\subseteq \ft\ctimes \pi^\ast \Omega^1_M$, and write the Liouville form and the 2-form as

 Finally, if we choose local coordinates as in eq (\ref{loc_coord}), we obtain for the pullback of $\lambda$ and $\omega$ to $\Delta\times \ft$

-\section{Background: two results}
+\section{Background: Two Results}

-\subsection{A result of Hurtubise and Markman}
+\subsection{A Result of Hurtubise and Markman}

-We start with giving a more concrete description of the isomorphism (\ref{key_isom}) that we want to explicate.
-This is a special case of a result of Hurtubise and Markman \cite{hurtubise_markman_rk2}[Proposition 2.11].
+We begin with the special case of a result of Hurtubise and Markman \cite{hurtubise_markman_rk2}[Proposition 2.11] mentioned in the introduction.
 We spell out some of the details of their argument for this special case.

 \begin{Prop} For each generic $b\in \cB$, the pullback of global sections via $p_b$, followed by the isomorphism (\ref{normal_bundle}) and contraction with $\omega$ induces an isomorphism

 or, using the choice of invariant polynomials $\{I_k\}$, an isomorphism